thorn-lab/coronavirus_structural_task_force/pdb/rna_polymerase-nsp7-nsp8/SARS-CoV-2/7c2k/README.md

-# Base folder 7c2k
+# PDB 7c2k

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: rna polymerase-nsp7-nsp8

+**Organism**: SARS-CoV-2

+**Method**: NMR

+## Description

+SARS-CoV2 RNA Polymerase (NSP12) bound with NSP7 & two NSP8 co-factors.
+This electron microscopy model has 2.93Å resolution and was published alongside PDB entry 7bzf.
+The NSP12 & NSP7 chains are almost full length & NSP8 chains have some N-terminal truncations.
+Structure has RNA bound & is in a pre-translocation state.

+## Basefolder

-7c2k.pdb and 7c2k.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+7c2k.pdb and 7c2k.cif - the coordinates of the threedimensional molecular model